repsodi/rtools/README.md

 # rtools

-This is just private tool collection.
+This is just a collection of private tools.